Alexiouss/Dashboard_for_monitoring_an_IoT-_enabled_Railway_system/README.md

   6. environment_system
   7. environmental_data

 After creating the database you are good to go by running the server.js file.
+The server runs on the localhost at the port 8080
+Finally, to see the results of the decion tree and to have a better understanding of the algorithm, you can visualize the tree by passing the file tree_structure.dot to the site http://www.webgraphviz.com.